mikefowler/mikefowler.github.io/_posts/2012-08-14-efficient-theming-with-sass.md

         nth($header-gradient, 2)));
 ```

-However... this poses an issue.
+However… this poses an issue.
 What happens when you have a theme to develop that SHOULDN'T use a gradient, but rather a solid color?
 This is when you can make good use of the built-in ```type-of``` function and some conditionals:

 ``` scss
 @if type-of($header-gradient) == "list" {